PeterJensen/nascom-esp/README.md

 * SD card reader for tape input/output

 ## History
 The Nascom-2 was an early (1979) Z80 based micro.
-Typically homebuilt from a kit: https://en.wikipedia.org/wiki/Nascom_(computer_kit)
+Most machine were homebuilt from a kit: https://en.wikipedia.org/wiki/Nascom_(computer_kit)

 The one I built 40+ years ago still runs!